dstanesc/O-O-O-O-O-O-O/README.md

 _WIP_

 A list is a collection of items.
 An item is a collection of values.
 Items are stored as vertices in a linear (ie. O-O-O-O-O-O-O) graph.
-Item values as vertex properties.
-Vertices are connected with a single, implicit `parent` edge.
+Item values are stored as vertex properties.
+Vertices are connected with an implicit _parent_ edge.

 ```ts
 enum KeyTypes {